-Factors that should be considered when selecting a soil amendment are: 1) the expected length of time the amendment will persist in the soil-i.e. will it have a long- or short-term effect; 2) soil texture at the site receiving the amendment since this will dictate the goal from adding a soil amendment-i.e. for sandy soils the goal might be to increase water and nutrient holding capacity, while the goal when adding an amendment to a clayey soil might be to increase porosity, permeability, aeration, and drainage; 3) soil salinity and plant sensitivity to salts-i.e. ensure that a soil amendment will not add to the salt content of a soil that may already be high in salt; 4) salt content and pH of the amendment-i.e. do not add an amendment that will exacerbate these soil properties that may be problematic in soil at the site of its proposed addition; 5) how and when should the amendment/additive be applied to ensure its maximum effect; and 6) the analysis of considered soil amendments to ensure their properties/components will in fact be sufficient or appropriate to affect the intended process at the site of application.
+Factors that should be considered when selecting a soil amendment are: 1) the expected length of time the amendment will persist in the soil-i.e. will it have a long- or short-term effect; 2) soil texture at the site receiving the amendment since this will dictate the goal from adding a soil amendment-e.g. for sandy soils the goal might be to increase water and nutrient holding capacity, while the goal when adding an amendment to a clayey soil might be to increase porosity, permeability, aeration, and/or drainage; 3) soil salinity and plant sensitivity to salts-i.e. ensure that a soil amendment will not add to the salt content of a soil that may already be high in salt; 4) components and pH of the amendment-i.e. do not add an amendment that will exacerbate those soil properties that may be problematic in soil at the site of its proposed addition; 5) how and when should the amendment be applied to ensure its maximum effect; and 6) the analysis of the soil amendment to ensure its properties/components will be sufficient to affect the intended process at the site of application.

-There is evidence that biological control agents [BCA] can be used to lessen the effects of diseases that affect soybean.
-For example, an article titled "Trichoderma isolates inhibit Fusarium virguliforme growth, reduce root rot, and induce defense-related genes on soybean seedlings" [click here for a summary of this research] provides information about how BCAs such as Trichoderma spp. can be used to suppress F. virguliforme [pathogen that causes sudden death syndrome or SDS] populations in the soil and thus reduce SDS severity in soybean.
+There is evidence that biological control agents [BCA's] can be used to lessen the effects of diseases that affect soybean.
+For example, an article titled "Trichoderma isolates inhibit Fusarium virguliforme growth, reduce root rot, and induce defense-related genes on soybean seedlings" [click here for a summary of this research] provides information about how BCA's such as Trichoderma spp. can be used to suppress F. virguliforme [pathogen that causes sudden death syndrome or SDS] populations in the soil and thus reduce SDS severity in soybean.
 The authors cautioned that for successful introduction of BCA's into crop production systems, the method of application of the BCA is crucial because this can affect how the BCA may interact with the plant and targeted pathogen.
-They stated that research is needed to develop optimized BCA delivery systems that will allow the appropriate BCA to have a competitive advantage against the targeted pathogen.
+They state that research is needed to develop optimized BCA delivery systems that will allow the appropriate BCA to have a competitive advantage against the targeted pathogen.